• Skip to main content

 On Tuesday, April 20, 2021, the literacy world unexpectedly lost a phenomenal educator and great friend to many.

 William Van Cleave was a presenter at Plain Talk About Literacy and Learning® from 2014 to 2021, with over 2,170 educators choosing to attend his sessions.
-His high level of enthusiasm, energy and passion for working with teachers made him a highly-effective presenter.
+His high level of enthusiasm, energy, and passion for working with teachers made him a highly-effective presenter.
 His interactive sessions were always filled with joy and laughter.
 William made learning fun regardless of who the student was, and the impact he had across the world is immeasurable.
-His passion was infectious, and his kindness genuine.
+His passion was infectious, and his kindness was genuine.

 While he presented on many topics, William always said that syntax was his superpower.
 His colleagues would tell you that he had many superpowers.
 As a way to honor them all, we have created the William Van Cleave Memorial Scholarship Fund that, through a selection process, will afford chosen educators the opportunity to attend Plain Talk About Literacy and Learning®.